tyriis/multi-file-commit/README.md

 ## Limitations

-:warning: the only limitation is that it can not be used on empty repositories.
+:warning: it cannot be used on empty repositories. \
+:warning: parallel commits on the same file lead to a race condition where previous changes are overwritten.

 ## What's new